Observations in TNG: "Final Mission"

 A close-up of the device in HD.

-Both the text and the graphic in this LCARS display make it clear that the Nenebek is launched from the main shuttlebay.
+As mentioned before, both the text and the graphic in this LCARS display establish that the Nenebek is launched from the main shuttlebay.

 The display was recreated for TNG-R, including the now discernible registry NAR-21166 of the Nenebek.

-One small mistake only appears in the remastered version of the episode.
+One small glitch only occurs in the remastered version of the episode.
 The distance of the Nenebek from the USS Enterprise-D is shown on the LCARS display with three digits, with the exception of 37 meters, when the leading "0" is missing.

 The cockpit of the Nenebek can be seen in this shot.
 The comparison shot of the Zibalian escape pod from "The Most Toys" reveals that this is the same set.